-Shareholders with questions about notice-and-access can call the Company's transfer TMX Equity Transfer Services ("Equity") toll-free at 1.866.393.4891 ext.
+Shareholders with questions about notice-and-access can call the Company's transfer agent, TSX Trust Company Inc. ("TSX Trust"), toll-free at 1.866.393.4891 ext.
 205. Shareholders may also obtain paper copies of the Circular, Financial Statements and MD&A free of charge by contacting the Company's Corporate Secretary toll free at 1.866.936.6766.

-A request for paper copies which are required in advance of the Meeting should be sent so that they are received by the Company or Equity, as applicable, by December 18, 2017 in order to allow sufficient time for Shareholders to receive their paper copies and to return their form of proxy to Equity (in the case of registered Shareholders), or their voting instruction form to their intermediaries (in the case of Beneficial Shareholders, as such term is defined herein) by its due date.
+A request for paper copies which are required in advance of the Meeting should be sent so that they are received by the Company or TSX Trust, as applicable, by December 10, 2018 in order to allow sufficient time for Shareholders to receive their paper copies and to return their form of proxy to TSX Trust (in the case of registered Shareholders), or their voting instruction form to their intermediaries (in the case of Beneficial Shareholders, as such term is defined herein) by its due date.